Mexico expects U.S. response to AstraZeneca vaccine request on Friday

 The push by Mexico and Canada to obtain extra AstraZeneca doses comes as several countries, including Germany, Italy and France, have suspended vaccinating people with the product amid concerns over blood clots.

-The European Medicines Agency (EMA) said there was no indication that blood clot incidents in vaccinated people had been caused by the AstraZeneca shot, but that experts were assessing that possibility.
+The European Medicines Agency (EMA) said there was no indication that the relatively tiny number of blood clot incidents in vaccinated people had been caused by the AstraZeneca shot, but that experts were assessing that possibility.

-Reporting by Anthony Esposito and Raul Fernandez Cortes; Additional reporting by Matt Spetalnick in Washington, David Ljunggren in Ottawa and Sharay Angulo in Mexico City; Editing by Frank Jack Daniel, Aurora Ellis and Bill Berkrot
+Reporting by Anthony Esposito and Raul Cortes Fernandez in Mexico City; Additional reporting by Matt Spetalnick in Washington, David Ljunggren in Ottawa, Sharay Angulo in Mexico City and Julie Steenhuysen in Chicago; Editing by Frank Jack Daniel, Aurora Ellis, Bill Berkrot and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.